Lambert W function: Solving equations

+Linear functions and exponentials

 The Lambert W function is used to solve equations in which the unknown quantity occurs both in the base and in the exponent, or both inside and outside of a logarithm.
 The strategy is to convert such an equation into one of the form ze^{z} = w and then to solve for z using the W function.